 Red Cypress Brewery in Winter Springs is another great brewpub, typically with around 12 house brews on tap.
 These guys combine tasty beers with all kinds of events.
 They usually have food trucks and live music on Friday and Saturday nights.
 Sunday mornings they host yoga in the brewery!

-Cafes in Alternative Orlando
+Cafes in Orlando That Are Not Tourist Traps

 Orlando has several very cool coffee shops.
 Our favorite is Drunken Monkey Coffee Bar, in the Milk District, just a few minutes drive from downtown.
 If you love sweets and have issues with dairy or gluten, you’ll love Drunken Monkey.
 They have a massive selection of delicious dairy and gluten free treats.
 Try their ANZAC cookies, an oatmeal and coconut treat (named after the Australia and New Zealand Army Corps because women baked these cookies and sent them to soldiers fighting in World War I).